LeandroZabala-VDA/VDA_Software/readme.md

   - Adjusting time base for visualization
 - State machine to manage control availability based on system state

+## 🛡 License

+This software is released under the MIT License.

+📌 **Non-commercial use only**: While the code is freely available for academic and personal use, **commercial use is not permitted** without prior written authorization from the author.

 ## 📬 Contact

 For questions, suggestions or collaboration, feel free to open an issue or contact me.